akumrao/audioAnalyzer/README.md

 # Audio Analyzer

-Small library using SDL2 and SDL_TTF used to analyze audio stream and  plot points into a 2D graph at webpages It renders graph using webassemply at HTML5 canvas.
+Small library using SDL2 and SDL_TTF used to analyze audio stream and  plot points into a 2D graph at webpages.

+It renders graph using webassemply at HTML5 canvas.
 Which makes it very fast.
 It displays Audio, FFT, Tonality, Spreading Function, SNR, SMR etc